Tahkare/Projet-AIC/starting_kit/README.md

 Prerequisites:
 Install Anaconda Python 3.6.6
+You may create a conda environment, with is named python3 to match the '!source activate python3' commands in the notebook.

 Usage:

 (1) If you are a challenge participant:

+- The images directory contains some examples of raw data.

 - The three files sample_*_submission.zip are sample submissions ready to go!

 - The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Plankton challenge.
 It is in same folder as the README.md.

 At the prompt type:
-jupyter-notebook README.ipynb
+jupyter notebook README.ipynb

 Then you can run the notebook cell by cell.

-- modify sample_code_submission to provide a better model
+- modify sample_code_submission/model.py to provide a better model

 - zip the contents of sample_code_submission (without the directory, but with metadata), or